 The success of the placement is dependent upon strong positive relationships between all stakeholders.
-Deakin University Professional Experience works closely with our settings to ensure the pre service teachers have access to quality teaching and learning experience.
+Deakin’s Professional Experience Office (PEO) works closely with our settings to ensure our pre-service teachers have access to a quality teaching and learning experience.
 Please make yourself familiar with our policy and guidelines to ensure clarity in all processes incorporated during placement.
 Please contact the PEO if you have queries or are unclear about any situation.

-Professional Experience is at the core of all pre-service teacher education courses.
-Productive professional learning for pre-service teachers occurs when the university is able to work collaboratively with placement settings and their personnel to ensure quality on-site learning components for pre-service teachers within each course.
+Professional experience is at the core of all pre-service teacher education courses.
+Productive professional learning for pre-service teachers occurs when the university works collaboratively with placement settings and their personnel to ensure quality on-site learning components for pre-service teachers within each course.

 At the beginning of each year, each cohort will be required to attend a pre-placement briefing.
 These usually take place one or two weeks prior to the start of the placement.
 Students should refer to timetables for the week of their pre-placement briefing.
 Students will be emailed details of the placement closer to the commencement date.
-Attendance is compulsory with a hurdle task to be completed.
+Attendance is strongly advised.
 The sessions have a different focus each year and important information relevant to each cohort is distributed.

 - All placements are organised by the Professional Experience Office.
-Pre-service teachers are placed within approximately 60 minutes of the address on In Place (the Placement database) - taking into account private/public transport.
-That is why it is essential that the Professional Experience Office be informed of any change of a student’s Term address as soon as possible.
+You will be placed within approximately 60 minutes of the address on In Place (the placement database), taking into account private/public transport.
+For this reason, it is essential that the Professional Experience Office be informed of any change of a student’s address as soon as possible.
 It may be necessary for pre-service teachers with some secondary teaching methods to travel for longer than one hour.

-- Students will not be placed at a school for placement if the PEO feels that a situation could effect the relationships between the university and the school or effect the integrity of one or more parties involved.
-Examples could be, where a pre service teacher has children/siblings/relatives/ at a school, or a place of current employment, or if it is a former school of the pre-service secondary students.
+- Students will not be placed at a school for placement if the PEO feels that a situation could affect the relationship between the university and the school or affect the integrity of one or more parties involved.
+Examples could be, where you have children/siblings/relatives/ at a school, or a place of current employment, or if it is a former school of the pre-service secondary student.

-- The Deakin University Professional Experience Office commences the placement process for any particular placement at least 3 months in advance of the practicum dates.
-Changes to confirmed practicum arrangements within 3 weeks of the practicum commencement will occur only on Equal Opportunity or distance grounds and following a successful appeal to the Coordinator of Professional Experience.
-Pre-service teachers whose appeal is approved should note that they might not be able to be placed as per the scheduled dates and might have to attend a practicum during the alternative dates.
+- The Deakin Professional Experience Office commences the placement process at least 3 months in advance of the practicum dates.
+Changes to confirmed practicum arrangements within 3 weeks of the practicum commencement will occur only on equal opportunity or distance grounds and following a successful appeal to the Coordinator of Professional Experience.
+If your appeal is approved you may not be able to be placed as per the scheduled dates and may have to attend a practicum during the alternative dates.

 - Pre-service teachers attend the school/setting where they are placed and do not organise their own placements.
-Pre-service teachers should not contact schools either directly or indirectly regarding potential placements.
+You should not contact schools either directly or indirectly regarding potential placements.

-- Pre-service teachers undertake the specified number of placement days in whole days in conjunction with the Professional Experience unit and during the timetabled/scheduled dates.
-Failure to complete the specified number of days or failure to complete the number of days of the placement dates or an unsatisfactory assessment will lead to the result for that placement being entered as a “fail” (N).
-An “N” result means a pre-service teacher is excluded from the course and is referred to the APDC who make the final decision as to whether a pre-service teacher can continue with their course or not.
+- You are to undertake the specified number of placement days in whole days in conjunction with the Professional Experience unit and during the timetabled/scheduled dates.
+Failure to complete the specified number of days or failure to complete the number of days of the placement dates or an unsatisfactory assessment will lead to the result for that placement being entered as a ‘fail’ (N).
+An ‘N’ result means you are excluded from the course and is referred to FAPIC who make the final decision as to whether you can continue your course.
 A failure of the placement component will result in a failure of the whole Professional Experience unit.

 - Professional experience is supervised (by a qualified teacher) professional practice in an educational setting, organised and documented by the Professional Experience Office at the University, in accordance with course requirements.

-- Professional experience commitments take precedence over ANY paid work being undertaken by the pre-service teachers; schools are not obliged to take into consideration pre-service teachers paid work commitments.
+- Professional experience commitments take precedence over any paid work you are undertaking.
+Schools are not obliged to take into consideration your paid work commitments.